DxChainNetwork/godx/README.md

 |----------------|----------------------------------------|
 | shost.announce | Announce the node as storage host node |

 **NOTE:** there is no limitation on number of announcements.
-However, each announcement will cost a small amount of transaction fee
+However, each announcement will cost a small amount of transaction fee.
+Before making announcement, please make sure that you have enough balance in your payment account.
+Please refer to [4.1.4. eth.getBalance](#414-ethgetbalance) to check balance.

+In addition, the payment account must be permanently unlocked first.
+To unlock the account, please refer to [4.1.3. personal.unlockAccount](#413-personalunlockaccount)

 Example: